scbowler/aws-setup-guides/FULL_STACK_DEPLOYMENT.md

 sudo cp server/full-stack-project.example.conf /etc/nginx/sites-available/full-stack-project.learningfuze.com
 ```

+**Note:** If your starter files did _not_ include a reference config, then you'll have to create it from scratch using `nano` in the next step.

 #### Edit the Configuration File

-Now use `nano` to edit the copy you've created.
+Now use `nano` to edit the copy you've created (or create it if it doesn't exist yet).
 Replace `full-stack-project.learningfuze.com` with your config file's name.

 **Note:** The default `ubuntu` user account of your EC2 instance does not have permission to modify files outside of its home directory, so the `nano` command will need to start with `sudo` to temporarily use the `root` user account.